LINDSAY G CAMP, LMFT

 My work is rooted in empirically supported methods and theory and supported by creative, heart-led techniques.
 I view health through a holistic lens and incorporate alternative methods such as art, guided imagery exercises and meditation, somatic practices, breathwork, and movement.
 Often, I supplement my clinical work with encouragement to explore the resources our community is so rich in.

-SNAPSHOT OF RECENT TRAININGS
+SNAPSHOT OF PAST TRAININGS

 Grief and Loss Counseling (Austin Center for Grief and Loss)